Automated Test Validators for Flaky Cyber-Physical System Simulators: Approach and Evaluation: Generating Assertion-based Test Validators

 \subsubsection{Condition Learning}

-Algorithm~\ref{alg:gp} describes our GP-based condition inference algorithm.
-The inputs to Algorithm~\ref{alg:gp} are a training set $TS$ generated by the first step of \app\ (Figure~\ref{fig:threeapproach}) and a fitness function $F$ that guides GP to generate conditions that best explain pass or fail results in the training set.
-Depending on the fitness function $F$, Algorithm~\ref{alg:gp} either generates conditions that explain the fail results or conditions that explain the pass results.
-In order to have assertions for both pass and fail verdicts such as those in Figure~\ref{fig:assertion}, as we discuss below, we need to execute Algorithm~\ref{alg:gp} with dual fitness functions designed to generate pass and fail conditions separately.
+We use standard Genetic Programming (GP)~\cite{o2009riccardo} to infer conditions that explain the pass and fail verdicts in the training set $TS$, generated in the first step of \app\ (Figure~\ref{fig:threeapproach}).
+The core of GP is a fitness function $F$ that evaluates how well each candidate conditions explain the pass and fail verdicts in $TS$.
+Specifically, GP employs two complementary fitness functions: one aimed at generating conditions that explain the fail results, and another aimed at generating conditions that explain the pass results.
+We run GP separately with each fitness function to independently derive the pass and fail conditions.

-Algorithm~\ref{alg:gp} begins by creating an initial population $P_0$ (line~$2$) of possible conditions (individuals).
-Each individual is then evaluated using the input fitness function (line~$3$).
-The population is evolved by breeding a new offspring population (line~$5$), which is added to the current population.
-The algorithm uses tournament selection to choose individuals from the population (line~$7$) for the next generation's breeding and evaluation.
-These steps are repeated until a specified number of generations is reached.
-Finally, the algorithm returns the individuals with the best fitness values (lines~$10$–$11$).

 Following the standard practice for expressing meta-heuristic search problems~\cite{Harman2012}, we define the individual representation, the genetic operators and fitness function of GP: